 At least 2 dead, 28 injured in mass shooting at Baltimore block party, police say

-At least 30 people were shot in southeast Baltimore early Sunday morning, authorities said.
+At least two people were killed and dozens were injured in a mass shooting in southeast Baltimore early Sunday morning, authorities said.
 CBS Baltimore reported that the massacre happened at a block party in the city's Brooklyn neighborhood.

-Two victims are confirmed dead and another three sustained critical injuries in the mass shooting, which happened after midnight, according to the Baltimore Police Department.
-The 28 who were wounded range in age and condition, officials said at a news conference held several hours after the attack took place.
+Two victims are confirmed dead and another three sustained critical injuries in the shooting, which happened after midnight, according to the Baltimore Police Department.
+A total of 28 people were wounded at the block party and they range in age and condition, officials said at a news conference held several hours after the attack took place.
 They were hospitalized across the region later on Sunday, as homicide detectives assumed control over the police investigation.

 No one had been arrested in connection with the shooting when the Baltimore Police Department issued its latest update just before 6:30 a.m.
 ET, but investigators said they are reviewing video surveillance footage to identify a suspect or suspects, according to CBS Baltimore.
 Authorities have asked anyone with information about the incident to contact the homicide unit by calling 410-396-2100.
 Community members can also report tips anonymously to Metro Crime Stoppers, either by phone or online.